ART AUCTION

 THE STORY

-Thanks to the Colombian artist, Jimmy Correa, who has maintained a friendship and collaborative relationship for almost 30 years, and considered as part of the Kogui family, we were able to spend a few days last November within the Kogis’ community.
+Thanks to the Colombian artist, Jimmy Correa, who has maintained a friendship and collaborative relationship with the Kogi for almost 30 years and is considered to be part of the Kogi family, we were able to spend a few days last November staying with the tribe in their community.

-This incredible experience has inspired us to organise an art auction to fund the construction of a vital footbridge for the Kogis to fulfill their duties efficiently and safely.
+This incredible experience inspired us to organise an art auction to fund the construction of a vital footbridge for the Kogi to enable them to fulfill their daily duties efficiently and safely.

-We hope to continue to collaborate with the art community and the Kogis to ensure a better future for our planet.
+We hope to continue to collaborate with the art community and the Kogi to ensure a better future for our planet.

 THE RIO ANCHO in the Kogis’ territory, SIERRA NEVADA, COLOMBIA